Blog

 Understanding the Printed Circuit Board Assembly (PCBA)

-What is PCB Assembly?
+What is Printed Circuit Board Assembly?

 A circuit board prior to assembly of electronic components is known as PCB.
 Once electronic components are soldered, the board is called Printed Circuit Assembly (PCA) or Printed Circuit Board Assembly (PCBA) or PCB Assembly.
 Different Manual and Automatic PCB Assembly Tools are used in this process.

-It has to be noted that assembly of a circuit board is different from PCB Manufacturing Process.
-Manufacturing printed circuit boards involve several processes including PCB designing and creating PCB prototype.
+It has to be noted that the assembly of a circuit board is different from PCB Manufacturing Process.
+Manufacturing printed circuit boards involves several processes including PCB designing and creating PCB prototype.
 Once a PCB is ready, Active and Passive Electronic Components need to be soldered onto it before it can be used in any electronic equipment or gadget.
 This assembly of electronic components depends on Type of Printed Circuit Board, type of electronic components and purpose of the circuit board.

 Printed Circuit Board Assembly with Thru-Hole Electronic Component